-- A. Applying organizations must be located and serve in the same geographic area as the Episcopal Diocese of Dallas which includes a 25 county area in North Texas. - B. Applying organization must be either an Episcopal church, school, mission, or program; or a charitable not-for-profit organization whose submitted program or project is consistent with the Christian ministry and missions of the Episcopal Foundation of Dallas and the Episcopal Diocese of Dallas. - C. Applying organization must submit proof of tax-exempt status. - D. Organizations that receive funding from the Foundation must submit a brief, written Grant Report detailing the use of funds and results of the program/project.
+- A. Applying organizations must be located and serve in the same geographic area as the Episcopal Diocese of Dallas which includes a 25 county area in North Texas. - B. Applying organization must be either an Episcopal church, school, mission, or program; or a charitable not-for-profit organization whose submitted program or project is consistent with the Christian ministry and missions of the Episcopal Foundation of Dallas and the Episcopal Diocese of Dallas. - C. Non-Episcopal entities that have received funding in three consecutive years must wait two years before applying again. - D. Non-Episcopal entities applying for support for health insecurity programs must clearly demonstrate that the program intentionally serves individuals with few financial resources and limited access to health resources. - E. Applying organization must submit proof of tax-exempt status. - F. Organizations that receive funding from the Foundation must submit a brief, written Grant Report detailing the use of funds and results of the program/project.
 Failure to submit a Grant Report may preclude past recipients from future awards.